-The WaterWall Place JV and Ponce & Bird JV (as described in Note 1 - Organization) entered into separate construction loans with an affiliate of Hines related to the development of multi-family projects in Houston, Texas and Miami, Florida, respectively.
+The WaterWall Place JV and Aviva Coral Gables JV (formerly known as the Ponce & Bird JV as described in Note 1 - Organization) entered into separate construction loans with an affiliate of Hines related to the development of multi-family projects in Houston, Texas and Miami, Florida, respectively.
+In December 2014, the WaterWall Place JV repaid the outstanding balance on its construction loan.
 See Note 6 - Debt Financing for additional information regarding these construction loans.